A Survey on Time-Series Pre-Trained Models: Experimental Details and Resources

 \subsection{Experimental Datasets~}

 In the time series domain, 128 univariate UCR time series datasets~\cite{dau2019ucr} and 30 multivariate UEA time series datasets~\cite{bagnall2018uea} are commonly utilized in time-series classification studies.
 However, each dataset in the UCR and UEA archives does not contain the validation set employed for hyperparameter selection.
 For a fair analysis, we first combine the training and test sets for each dataset in UCR and UEA archives.
 Then, we adopt the five-fold cross-validation strategy to divide the training, validation, and test sets according to a ratio of 60\%, 20\%, and 20\%, respectively.
 Finally, these repartitioned datasets are used to evaluate the time-series classification task performance.
 Unlike the time series forecasting task, time series classification does not require predicting past and future values of individual series.
 Further, each dataset in UCR and UEA archives contains several independent time series.
 Therefore, we can reasonably use a five-fold cross-validation strategy for time series classification.
-For the time-series forecasting task, like ~\cite{yue2022ts2vec}, we utilize ETT and Electricity datasets for the experimental analysis.
-In addition, following~\cite{yue2022ts2vec}, we employ the Yahoo and KPI datasets for the time-series anomaly detection task.
+For the time-series forecasting task, like ~\cite{yue2022ts2vec,wutimesnet}, we utilize {}{ETTh1, ETTh2, ETTm1, ETTm2, Electricity, Traffic, Weather, Exchange, and national illness (ILI) datasets} for the experimental analysis.
+In addition, following~\cite{yue2022ts2vec, yang2023dcdetector}, we employ the Yahoo, KPI, {}{UCR anomaly detection archive, seven multivariate datasets (SMD, MSL, SMAP, PSM, SWAT, NIPS\_TS\_Swan, and NIPS\_TS\_Water)} for the time-series anomaly detection task.